What's new Rotarians: get involved, volunteer, donate Our club's background

 What's new

 Since Oct.
-1, members of the club have given more than $5,000 toward help for victims of Hurricane Helene in western North Carolina.
+1, members of the club have given more than $7,660 toward help for victims of Hurricane Helene in western North Carolina.
 Those gifts are on top of a $5,000 contribution the club made from its non-profit charitable foundation.
 A wide swath of western North Carolina was devastated by flooding caused by Hurricane Helene.
-The individual gifts were made through this donation form by which members and friends can add individual contributions.
+The individual gifts were made through this donation form by which members and friends can still add individual contributions.

 Since then, two other Wilmington-area Rotary Clubs have pitched in another $7,500.
-Rotary District 7730 has provided a $15,000 match, Lawler reported Oct.
-8.
+Rotary District 7730 has provided a $15,000 match, President Paul Lawler reported Oct.
+8. Another $660 came from the proceeds of our club's sale of Attractions coupon books.
+Altogether, our district has sent $45,000 for Helene relief, according to District Governor C.J.
+Crooks.

 In 2018, in the aftermath of Hurricane Florence, which caused widespread flooding in and around Wilmington, Rotarians from all parts of the country sent aid here, some of it directly to this club.
 We remember that generosity in helping disaster victims elsewhere, such as to the Hawaiian island of Maui after wildfires there destroyed much of the city of Lahaina.